rogerkeays/novdl/README.md

 ## Editing Views on the Fly

 Facelets lets you edit views on the fly without recompiling or restarting the application.
+You should be able to use [HotSwapAgent](http://www.hotswapagent.org/) or JRebel to achieve the same thing with NoVDL.

 ## Installation

-NoVDL should automatically be detected when you add the following dependency.
+NoVDL is automatically detected when you add the following dependency.
 View IDs that cannot be mapped to Java implementations will fall back on the default view decoration language (normally Facelets).

     <dependency>
       <groupId>jamaica.faces</groupId>